saturn597/trackwriting/README.md

-A webapp to help people keep up a regular writing habit.
+This is intended to be a webapp to help people keep up a regular writing habit.

+Largely unimplemented, vaguely-defined goals:

 Lets the user set goals (like x number of minutes of writing daily), and helps them track their goals.

 Tracks the time they spend writing in the app, with the option to stop the timer if the app loses focus.